Australian Embassy

 • your passport was issued prior to 1 January 2006 OR

-• you have changed your current name, date of birth, place of birth and/or gender since the last passport issued to you OR
+• you have changed your current name, date of birth, place of birth and/or gender since the last passport issued to you

-This link will allow you to confirm that you are eligible to renew your adult passport.
-Do note remove any page from the application - we require all five pages during the application submission.
+• Do note remove any page from the application - we require all five pages during the application submission.

-Note: You cannot download blank forms.
+• You cannot download blank forms.

 After you have completed your form online, print it and sign inside the white box and date the application form.
 Make sure there are no alterations to signatures or dates.

-Step 3 - Prove your Australian Citizenship
+3. Prove your Australian Citizenship and Birth Details

 You must provide either an original Australian Citizenship Certificate or an original full Australian Birth Certificate to prove Australian citizenship.
 Extracts, commemorative birth certificate or birth cards cannot be used.
-If you were born in Australia after 20 August 1986, you must also provide one of the following four documents:

-1. Your Australian passport issued on/after 1/1/2000 that was valid for 2 years or more; or
+• Your Australian passport issued on/after 1/1/2000 that was valid for 2 years or more; or

-2. One parent’s full Australian birth certificate (parent born prior to 20/8/1986); or
+• One parent’s full Australian birth certificate (parent born prior to 20/8/1986); or

-3. One parent’s Australian passport issued on/after 20/8/1986 that was valid for 2 years and was valid at the time of the applicant’s birth; or
+• One parent’s Australian passport issued on/after 20/8/1986 that was valid for 2 years and was valid at the time of the applicant’s birth; or

-4. One parent’s Australian citizenship certificate, valid at the time of the applicant’s birth.
+• One parent’s Australian citizenship certificate, valid at the time of the applicant’s birth.

-If your Australian citizenship document does not show your sex or place and country of birth, you must provide your original birth certificate (not an extract, commemorative birth certificate or birth card) or, if you cannot present your original birth certificate, your foreign passport.
+• If your Australian citizenship document does not show your sex or place and country of birth, you must provide your original birth certificate (not an extract, commemorative birth certificate or birth card) or, if you cannot present your original birth certificate, your foreign passport.

-Translation of foreign documents
+Translation of Foreign Documents:

 Any supporting documentation that is not in English will need an original full English language translation provided by a registered translation service.

-Your Guarantor (see Step 6) must endorse one photo in black pen as follows: “This is a true photo of [the applicant’s full name]”, and then sign it below.
+Your Guarantor (see Step 5) must endorse one photo in black pen as follows: “This is a true photo of [the applicant’s full name]”, and then sign it below.
 Do not use paper clips or staples to attach photos to the form as this may make them unusable.

-• has known the applicant for at least 12 months
+• has known the applicant for at least 12 months (or, for children under one year, since birth) and;

 • is not related to the applicant by birth, marriage, de facto or same sex relationship, or live at the applicant's address